The Cannabis Scene in Corrientes: Exploring the Role of Weed in Argentina’s Northeastern Province

 In the city of Corrientes, the cultural landscape surrounding cannabis is more open and progressive.
 Like in other Argentine cities, there has been a growing interest in cannabis use, especially among younger generations.
 The city’s more liberal, urban environment has allowed for greater visibility of cannabis consumption, whether for medical or recreational purposes.

 Cannabis activists and advocates in Corrientes have started to organize events and awareness campaigns aimed at educating the public about cannabis’ benefits, particularly in terms of its medicinal properties.
 These campaigns often focus on cannabis as a treatment for chronic pain, anxiety, and conditions like epilepsy.
-Many people in the city also advocate for cannabis legalization, both for medicinal and recreational use, citing the economic potential and the need for better access to cannabis-based therapies.

 There are also small private cannabis clubs and social spaces where individuals can consume marijuana in a safe, controlled environment.
 While these spaces are not legal, they reflect the growing acceptance of cannabis use in urban areas.
 Cannabis consumption in Corrientes is moving slowly toward greater normalization, mirroring trends seen in other cities across Argentina.